LA teen likely driving Lamborghini double the speed limit in crash that killed woman, expert says

 The teenager was arrested on suspicion of vehicular manslaughter on Feb.
 23. The Los Angeles district attorney told Fox News the "case was recently presented to our office and is under review."

 The teen's attorney, Mark Werksman, said his client is scheduled to appear in juvenile court next month.
-Westerman said the teenager was not racing.
+Werksman said the teenager was not racing.

 Munoz's mother, Carol Cardona, said she wanted the teen to be prosecuted for vehicular manslaughter.